 The BRMC is the highest authority on risk management below the Board.
-The Board has delegated to the Committee broad functions to:
+The Board has delegated to the Committee broad functions to provide independent and objective oversight of risk management and compliance across the Bank.
+In order to achieve this, the Committee must: